nimishchaudhari/OmniThink_GithubAction/README.md

 - `2025-01-28`, We have provided support for the deepseek-reasoner model.
 You can try running ./examples/deepseekr1.py to test OmniThink's performance within deepseek-reasoner.
 <details>
 <summary><b>Previous News</b></summary>

+- `2025-01-18`, we open-sourced OmniThink, a machine writing framework.

 </details>